iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Strong Convexity, Equivalences and Implications.md

 > Conditions 1, 2, 3 are all equivalent to the definition of strong convexity of a function.

 **Proof**
-*#TODO Remember to add the proofs for equivalences characterizations of strongly convex functions*
+*#UNFINISHED Remember to add the proofs for equivalences characterizations of strongly convex functions*

 ---
 ### **Implications**